Bullies can put their employers at risk

 - Negligent Retention

 This is a particular scary legal concept.
 There isn’t much legal action here but the concept is easy to understand.
 The idea is that an employer allows ongoing harassment by a supervisor or rank and file employee.
-If employees who speak up are marginalized; if the roadside is littered with employees who are forced to quit after trying to stand up to a bully and the company is ignorant or does nothing, it’s tempting for victimized employees, especially those who lost their livelihoods, to begin to blame the company for not doing something.
+If employees who speak up are marginalized; if the roadside is littered with employees who are forced to quit after trying to stand up to a bully and the company is ignorant or does nothing, it’s tempting for victimized employees, especially those who lost their livelihoods, to begin to blame the company’s failure for their trauma.

-While I think that “negligent retention” is more likely to be claimed when an employee with a discoverable violent background physically harms someone at work, I think the argument might be made when an employee feels a mental and nervous condition began at and is caused by someone who should have been fired long ago.
+While I think that “negligent retention” is more likely to be claimed when it results in an employee with a discoverable violent background physically harms someone at work, it might also be claimed for mental health such as emotional trauma.
+I think the argument might be made when an employee victim suffers emotional trauma that began at work, disclosed it and the company did nothing.

 That sinking feeling

 I have experienced that feeling of dread when correspondence from a plaintiff’s law firm arrives in the mail.
-The first thing to do is begin gathering information about what actually happened to assess your exposure.
-When you discover that your employee has bullied the complainant you know it may be difficult to defend the claim.
-Next you may feel forced to negotiate with the attorney or face exposure in a public legal proceeding.
+The first thing to do is gather information about what actually happened to assess your exposure.
+When you discover that an employee has bullied the complainant, you know it may be difficult to defend the claim.
+You may feel forced to negotiate with the attorney or face exposure in a public legal proceeding.

-The idea of exposing inept or abusive management is embarrassing.
+The idea of allowing inept or abusive management to be publically disclosed, is embarrassing and damaging to the company’s reputation.
 Settling with a disgruntled ex-employee raises ethical dilemmas as well.
-If your organization is nonprofit, using public funds to defend inappropriate management practices is questionable at best.
+If your organization is nonprofit, using public funds to defend inappropriate management practices you should have addressed, is questionable at best.
 If you are for-profit the employee and his/her attorney will assume that you have deeper pockets and are well insured.
 This makes you a juicy potential target.

 Why didn’t we just . . . ?

 This post paints a picture of what you are likely to face if you don’t act to control abuse and intimidation within your workplace.
-Unfortunately, it is difficult to reverse a longstanding negative dynamic.
+I understand that it is difficult to reverse a longstanding negative dynamic.
 It requires commitment and attention to shifting the culture to a healthier standard.
+But in the end, ignoring it is worse.
 Don’t wait until you’re forced to react to a costly settlement or public opinion in your local community.
 Take proactive steps to protect innocent employees and to increase the chances of achieving company goals.